 Acne, the most common skin disease in the U.S., is a source of stress for every adolescent.
 Additionally, the prevalence of acne is increasing in adults, also.
 Acne is caused by blocked hair follicles and oil (sebaceous) glands of the skin, often triggered by hormonal fluctuations.
 Acne is most common among teenagers, regardless of how it affects people of all ages.

 2. Atopic dermatitis (Eczema): Atopic dermatitis is among the most frequent forms of psoriasis found in children.
 The specific cause of atopic dermatitis isn't known, but researchers believe it could involve genetics, the environment, or the immune system.

 4. Vitiligo is a disorder that causes the loss of skin color in blotches.
-The extent and speed of color loss from vitiligo is unpredictable.
-Additionally it's unpredictable where in the body will it affect the skin -- it can affect on any area of the body.
+The extent and speed of color loss from vitiligo are unpredictable.
+Additionally, it's unpredictable wherein the body will affect the skin -- it can affect any area of the body.
 It might also have an effect on the interior of the mouth.

 Chronic skin conditions typically are not curable, but they may be treated using holistic therapies like Ayurveda, and by paying close attention to your lifestyle.
 An expert Ayurveda practitioner understands not only which medications may help, but also knows its limits as well as its potential adverse effects.